agency-ai-solutions/n8n-nodes-agencii/README.md

 ### Prerequisites

 1. Sign up for an Agencii.ai account at [agencii.ai](https://agencii.ai)
-2. Create or select an agency in your Agencii.ai dashboard
+2. Get your API key from your Agencii dashboard
-3. Navigate to the n8n Integration settings page for your agency
+3. For each workflow, you'll need the specific Integration ID for the agency you want to connect to
-4. Copy your Integration ID for n8n access

 ### Setting Up Credentials in n8n

 1. In n8n, go to **Credentials** and click **Add Credential**
 2. Search for **Agencii API** and select it
 3. Fill in the following field:
-   - **Integration ID**: Your Agencii.ai Integration ID from your agency's n8n settings page
+   - **API Key**: Your Agencii.ai API key for authentication
 4. Click **Save**

+### Configuring Each Node

+Each Agencii node instance requires an **Integration ID** parameter that specifies which agency to connect to.
+This allows you to:

+- Connect different nodes to different agencies in the same workflow
+- Reuse the same API credentials across multiple agencies
+- Easily switch between agencies by changing the Integration ID parameter

 ### Authentication Method

-The node uses Bearer token authentication and sends your Integration ID as a URL query parameter.
-Your Integration ID is automatically included in the `Authorization` header and as the `integration_id` query parameter, routing your requests to the correct agency on the Agencii.ai platform.
+The node uses Bearer token authentication (API Key in header) and sends your Integration ID as a URL query parameter to route requests to the correct agency on the Agencii.ai platform.

 ## Usage

 ### Single Request

-Use the **Get Response** operation to send a single message to your agency and receive a response.
+Use the **Send Message** operation to send a single message to your agency and receive a response.

 **Example Use Case:** Task execution via agency

 ```
 1. Add an Agencii node to your workflow
 2. Select Resource: Chat
-3. Select Operation: Get Response
+3. Select Operation: Send Message
+4. Set Integration ID: Your agency's Integration ID from Agencii dashboard
-4. Set Message: "Analyze the customer feedback data and provide a summary: {{$json.feedbackData}}"
+5. Set Message: "Analyze the customer feedback data and provide a summary: {{$json.feedbackData}}"
-5. Leave Session ID empty (a new session will be created automatically)
+6. Leave Session ID empty (a new session will be created automatically)
 ```

 **Result:** Your agency processes the request using its configured agents and tools, returning the result.

 ### Multi-Turn Conversation

-For conversational workflows where context matters, reuse the `chatId` from previous calls in subsequent **Get Response** calls to maintain session continuity.
+For conversational workflows where context matters, reuse the `sessionId` from previous calls in subsequent **Send Message** calls to maintain session continuity.

 **Example Use Case:** Interactive data analysis with context